|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 t = to

-We can gradually decrease the distance between the two fissile fuel pancakes until their temperature rises to about 460 degrees C. At that point we have a created a practical Fast Neutron Reactor (FNR).
+We can gradually decrease the distance between the two fissile fuel pancakes until their temperature rises to about 460 degrees C. At that point we have a created an elementary Fast Neutron Reactor (FNR).
 We can harvest its thermal energy output by extracting heat from the highly thermally conductive liquid sodium pool.

 A FNR is simply a pool of primary liquid sodium, comparable in size to a large swimming pool, which contains fully immersed bundles of sealed vertical, half inch diameter, thin wall chrome-steel fuel tubes.
 Inside the fuel tubes are metallic fuel rods formed from uranium-zirconium and uranium-plutonium-zirconium alloys.
 A small amount of liquid sodium fills the narrow gap between the outside surface of the metallic fuel rods and the inside wall of the chrome-steel fuel tubes, providing a good thermal connection between the fuel rods and the steel.
 Inside the fuel tubes, above the top of the fuel rods, is a gas space known as the fuel tube plenum.

-The geometry of the fuel assembly enables a passive nuclear process which keeps the liquid sodium pool top surface at a nearly constant temperature.
-During normal FNR operation that temperature is typically set at 460 degrees C. The exposed top surface of the primary sodium pool is almost entirely covered by 5.0 inch to 5.25 inch (127 mm to 133 mm) diameter floating hollow stainless steel spheres which reduce the exposed liquid sodium surface area and assist in air exclusion during primary sodium fire suppression.
+The geometry of the fuel assembly, which involves staggered position fuel tubes, enables a passive nuclear process which keeps the liquid sodium pool top surface at a nearly constant temperature.
+During normal FNR operation that temperature is typically set at 460 degrees C. The exposed top surface of the primary sodium pool is almost entirely covered by 8.6 inch to 9.2 inch (218 mm to 244 mm) diameter floating hollow stainless steel spheres which reduce the exposed liquid sodium surface area and assist in air exclusion during primary sodium fire suppression.

 FNR NUCLEAR POWER PLANT (NPP) FACILITY: